Predicting Future Utility: Global Combinatorial Optimization for Task-Agnostic KV Cache Eviction: Abstract

 \section{Abstract}

 Given the quadratic complexity of attention, KV cache eviction is vital to accelerate model inference.
 Current KV cache eviction methods typically rely on instantaneous heuristic metrics, implicitly assuming that score magnitudes are consistent proxies for importance across all heads.
-However, this overlooks the \textbf{heterogeneity in predictive fidelity} across attention heads.
+However, this overlooks the heterogeneity in predictive fidelity across attention heads.
 While certain heads prioritize the \textit{instantaneous contribution} of tokens, others are dedicated to capturing \textit{long-horizon utility}.
 In this paper, we propose that optimal budget allocation should be governed by the marginal utility in preserving long-term semantic information.
-Based on this insight, we propose LU-KV, a novel framework that optimizes head-level budget allocation through a convex-hull relaxation and a marginal-utility-based greedy solver to achieve near-optimal precision.
+Building on this insight, we propose \textbf{LU-KV}, a novel framework that formulates head-level budget allocation as a global combinatorial optimization problem to maximize the long-horizon marginal contribution of reserved tokens.
+To solve this non-convex problem, we employ a convex-hull relaxation and a marginal-utility-based greedy solver, achieving near-optimal solutions.
 Furthermore, we implement a data-driven offline profiling protocol to facilitate the practical deployment of LU-KV.
-Extensive evaluations on LongBench and RULER benchmarks demonstrate that \textbf{LU-KV} achieves an 80\% reduction in KV cache size with minimal performance degradation, while simultaneously reducing inference latency and GPU memory footprint.
+Evaluations on LongBench and RULER benchmarks demonstrate that LU-KV reduces KV cache size by 80\% with minimal performance degradation, while also decreasing inference latency and GPU memory footprint. \faGithub~\href{https://github.com/baidu-baige/LU-KV}{Project Code}